Opsydia Parkwalk Opportunities EIS Hero

 Parkwalk’s niche is UK university spinouts.
 It invests in technology or intellectual property developed by UK universities, helping inventors and the universities themselves commercialise their research.

 Parkwalk’s portfolio companies include spinouts from 20 universities across the UK.
 In addition to the Opportunities EIS fund, Parkwalk manages funds in conjunction with the technology transfer departments of the University of Cambridge, the University of Oxford, Imperial College and the University of Bristol.
-Parkwalk typically co-invests alongside large investors, including Amadeus, Cambridge Innovation Capital, Invesco Perpetual, Oxford Sciences Innovation and Schroders.
+Parkwalk typically co-invests alongside large investors, including Amadeus Capital, Cambridge Innovation Capital, Invesco Perpetual, Oxford Sciences Innovation and Schroders.

 Parkwalk generally first invests in a company at the stage where its technology has been proven, but products have yet to be sold, and well before commercialisation.
 A typical initial investment is £1 million to £1.5 million for a 15–20% stake in a business.
 Later investments may be £2 million to £20 million, usually as part of a larger funding round.